 SKAN 4.0's coarse conversion values and tiered postbacks make event-level attribution harder but not impossible.
 According to Apple's SKAN 4.0 documentation, the three conversion windows (0-2 days, 3-7 days, 8-35 days) can be mapped to event engagement milestones.

 The key is to ensure your SKAN conversion schema includes an event participation signal in the first or second postback window.
-Based on RocketShip HQ implementation data, games that mapped event-specific actions into their SKAN schema saw 25% more actionable signal for event campaign optimization.
-Structured creative testing frameworks including DCO become particularly valuable under SKAN constraints, as advertisers using these approaches saw 15-25% lower CPA compared to single-ad testing.
+In our experience, games that mapped event-specific actions into their SKAN schema saw meaningfully more actionable signal for event campaign optimization.
+Structured creative testing frameworks including DCO become particularly valuable under SKAN constraints, as advertisers using these approaches commonly see lower CPA compared to single-ad testing.

 What's the minimum UA budget needed to see LiveOps-driven performance improvements?